5 speakers 15 minutes each

 Steve Bell is a multi-award-winning political cartoonist.
 Born in Walthamstow in 1951, he began to work for the Guardian in 1981 and his cartoons have appeared in the paper ever since.
 He is a trustee of the Cartoon Museum in Bloomsbury, and is married with four grown-up children.
 He lives in Brighton.

-Williams Sieghart is a philanthropist and publisher.
+William Sieghart is a philanthropist and publisher.
 He is the founder of National Poetry Day, the Forward Poetry Prize, the Big Arts Week, Bedtime Reading Week and co-founded StreetSmart: Action for the Homeless in 1998.
 In 2012, he edited a collection of British poems called Winning Words: Inspiring Poems for Everyday Life, to tie in with the London Olympics.
-Sieghart co-founded Forward Thinking, promoting a more sensitive understanding of the recent troubles in the Middle East, and advocates representative dialogue as a factor in the peace process between Israel and Palestine.
-Sometimes only a poem will do.
-These poetic prescriptions and wise words of advice offer comfort, delight and inspiration for all; a space for reflection, and that precious realization - I'm not the only one who feels like this.
-In the years since he first had the idea of prescribing short, powerful poems for all manner of spiritual ailments, William Sieghart has taken his Poetry Pharmacy around the length and breadth of Britain, into the pages of the Guardian, onto BBC Radio 4 and onto the television, honing his prescriptions all the time.
-This pocket-sized book presents the most essential poems in his dispensary: those which, again and again, have really shown themselves to work.
-Whether you are suffering from loneliness, lack of courage, heartbreak, hopelessness, or even from an excess of ego, there is something here to ease your pain.
+The Poetry Pharmacy is William's best selling book bringing together tried-and-true prescriptions for the heart, mind and soul.
+He has taken his Poetry Pharmacy around the length and breadth of Britain, into the pages of the Guardian, onto BBC Radio 4 and onto the television.
+His pocket-sized book presents the most essential poems in his dispensary: those which, again and again, have really shown themselves to work, whether you are suffering from loneliness, lack of courage, heartbreak, hopelessness, or even from an excess of ego, there is a poem here to ease your pain.

 Dr Rangan Chatterjee is one of the most influential doctors in the UK and is changing the way that we look at illness.
 He is known for taking a 360 degree approach to health, which was highlighted in his ground-breaking BBC TV show, Doctor in the House, and in his first book The 4 Pillar Plan.
 He is the resident doctor on BBC One's Breakfast, a regular commentator on BBC Radio and hosts his own chart-topping podcast, Feel Better Live More.